Category Archives: Business Communication

 Centuries after Machiavelli’s classic book, Columbia University’s Richard Christie and Florence Geis studied the Machiavellian personality and developed a personality assessment to identify these characteristics.

-Given the likelihood of interacting with psychopaths, narcissists, and Machiavellian personalities in business, James sought ways to deal with them in the workplace by conducted 50 interviews with “triadic managers.”
+Given the likelihood of interacting with psychopaths, narcissists, and Machiavellian personalities in business, James conducted 50 interviews with “triadic managers” to uncover ways to deal with them.

 He suggested: